fenstrat/next-level-searchapi-ds-wellington/slides.md

 - We're building our own house
 - We live off grid, spring fed damn for water, solar + batteries for power, composing toilet, Starlink for internet
 - All possible thanks to PNX's distributed team
-- Side note - We're hiring!
-Come work with inspiring teammates
+- Side note - We're not currently hiring.
+But probably will be in future, so keep an eye out and come work with inspiring teammates

 ---